One of the more exciting combinations for a unique outfit is wearing a dress shirt with jeans.

 A dress belt is too dressy; find a somewhat casual one.
 And keep your accessories simple and sparse.

-T-Shirt for More Casual Feel
+T-Shirt for a More Casual Feel

 Another way to add layers to your outfit is with a t-shirt under your dress shirt.

 Stick with an undershirt or other solid-colored shirt; graphics can be too distracting and feel chaotic.

 Because this style is very casual, light blue jeans work very well.